DCMB-GWC/challengeQuestions/README.md

 # challengeQuestions
 Jupyter notebook files of challenge questions for GWC participants.
 Content follows DataCamp's Introduction to Python for Data Science and Intermediate Python for Data Science.
+Challenge questions made by Stephanie Thiede, Rucheng Diao, Zena Lapp, and Marlena Duda of the University of Michigan.

 ## Instructions for use:
 ### Via Terminal